Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more!

 You’ll want to take into account who will be using the mirror the most and put it where there is at least a foot of mirror above their eye level.
 So if you have very tall family members or small children adjust the height so they can easily see themselves.

-How high to hang showerheads, valves, tub spouts, and wall faucets.
+Height for showerheads, valves, tub spouts, and wall mounted bathroom faucets.

 - Shower valves (water controls) should be installed around 38″-45″ above the ground.